What Is llms.txt? Shopify Guide for 2026

 If you want to capture AI shopping traffic this week, audit whether AI crawlers can read your store, generate a starter file with the free llms.txt generator, and install ClickFrom.AI if you want your Shopify llms.txt generated, optimized, and maintained automatically.

-llms.txt is one of the cheapest and fastest moves a Shopify merchant can make for AI visibility in 2026.
+llms.txt is one of the cheapest and fastest moves a Shopify merchant can make for AI readiness in 2026.
 Most competitors have not done it yet.
-That is the opportunity.
+The opportunity is strongest when llms.txt points to pages that already explain products, policies, comparisons, reviews, and buyer questions clearly.

 Related Articles